rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

       false # create table by source schema - useful only for non-synced models end

-**NOTE: When recreating a table with source data that is synchronized, data must be copied to the new table before the first sync can occur.
+**NOTE: When migrating a table with source data that was synchronized, data must be copied to the new table before the first sync can occur.
 The sync function will not populate a blank table**.

-For sync sources, you cannot just recreate table without data copy.
-Because server will not send this data at sync time.**

 ### Property Bag Data Migrations
-No data migration required, since all attributes are dynamic.
-If you want to remove all local data when upgrading to new application version: change `app_db_version` in `rhoconfig.txt`.
+Since its attributes are dynamic, the Property Bag database requires no data migrations when changes are made to its schema.

+### Removing Local Data From a Device

 This scenario will work for Property Bag and Fixed Schema models.